nus-cs2103-AY2324S1/tp/docs/UserGuide.md

     person.
 * To prevent accidentally adding duplicates, you can use [Find](#locating-persons-by-name-financial-plan-andor-tag--find) to check if you have already added the person already.
-* After performing an edit, the list displayed will be reset to display all clients.
+* After performing an add, the list displayed will be reset to display all clients.

 Acceptable Values: Refer to [Argument Summary](#argument-summary).